 - The directing is really good.
-To elicit such strong performances from a cast ranging from Oscar winners to C listers to rookies is no small feat; kudos to the [multiple] directors.
+To elicit such strong performances from a cast ranging from Oscar winners to C-listers to rookies is no small feat; kudos to the [multiple] directors.

-- The early 80s nostalgia is on point!
-From the “Coke is it” commercial to the clothes, cars, music, and hair, Stranger Things goes all-in on the early 80s.
+- The early ’80s nostalgia is on point!
+From the “Coke Is It” commercial to the clothes, cars, music, and hair, Stranger Things goes all-in on the early ’80s.
 They even ran the HD “film” through a filter to replicate the exact graininess of movies from that era.
 They had a vibe they were going for and they really nailed it.

 - The character development is really good.
 Having eight hours to work with (rather than two +/- in a feature-length film) gives Stranger Things the opportunity to develop each of its characters – even the smaller ones.
-There are many side characters who don’t drive the plot much and who would never have made it into a feature film but, because they do have some development in Stranger Things, the story is richer and more immersive.
+There are many side characters who don’t drive the plot much and who never would have made it into a feature film but, because they do have some development in Stranger Things, the story is richer and more immersive.

 - The tension and sense of dread is really well done.
 Rather than beating you over the head with a CGI monster, Stranger Things takes a Jaws-like approach and builds tension with what you don’t see.
-When we finally see more than brief flashes of the monster toward the end of the series it is almost anticlimactic; I’m so glad they were reserved with it.
+When we finally see more than brief flashes of the monster toward the end of the series, it is almost anticlimactic; I’m so glad they were reserved with it.

 - Any reference to D&D in popular media is OK in my book! 🙂